 Gavotte en Rondeau, played by Augustin Hadelich.
 I always think this is my favorite bit of the entire suite until...

-Menuets I and II, these played by Gideon Kremer.
+Menuets I and II, these played by Midori Goto.
 The minuets are nested, II inside I, and so I think they should be played together rather than split, which adds a pause in recordings where no pause should be.
-Kremer's is not my favorite performance, but I wanted to offer an older virtuoso playing from a lifetime of experience.
+I've chosen Midori Goto's version because I wanted to offer an older virtuoso playing from a lifetime of experience.
+She, like Barton Pine, adds in a few lovely touches.
 I absolutely love these two minuets.
 I would probably die for them.

 I can't help slipping another Rachel Barton Pine here.
 Her Menuets are again beautifully, indeed ravishingly, decorated with little French touches that charm my heart.